utdata/rwd-mastery-assignments/workbench/wb-tutorials.md

 # Workbench tutorials assignment

-Before starting on Workbench assignments you'll need to go through a number of tutorials.
+Before starting on Workbench assignments you should go through a series of tutorials so you can best follow along in class.
 You will need to [create an account](https://workbenchdata.com/) first.

+When you log into Workbench, there is a **Tutorials** link on the left navigation bar.
+When you click on that, it gives you two different page choices.
+The one we want is the [Intro to data journalism](https://app.workbenchdata.com/courses/en/intro-to-data-journalism).

-There are two types of lessons in Workbench, the [Tutorials](https://app.workbenchdata.com/lessons) and the [Introduction to Data Journalism](https://app.workbenchdata.com/courses/intro-to-data-journalism).
-We'll work from both.
-There are 14 lessons that you need to do, but each one only takes five to 10 minutes.
+There are 12 lessons that you need to do, but each one only takes five to 10 minutes.

+> If you have time, the [Workbench basics](https://app.workbenchdata.com/lessons/en) modules are also worth going through but not required for this assignment.

 Create a single Google Doc to collect all your results from each tutorial.
 Label them as you go along so I know which is which.
 Read the directions carefully as I ask for different things for various assignments.
 Be sure to share the Google Doc with me before submitting the URL to Canvas.